solana-developers/program-examples/basics/counter/poseidon/counter/readme.md

 ## Usage

-To run these tests, ensure you have:
+To run these tests:

-1. Built the Anchor program
+1. Ensure you have all dependencies installed
-2. Generated the IDL file
+2. Build the TypeScript program
-3. Installed all dependencies
+3. Transpile to Anchor using Poseidon
-4. Run the test command (typically `anchor test`)
+4. Run the test command: `anchor test`